Course Search

 1097851MFPSY5541Practicum IThis course offers experiential training under the guidance of an LPC-Supervisor, preparing students to provide counseling services in their remaining practicum semesters.
 Students will further refine basic counseling skills, will gain additional preparation in counseling ethics and professionalism, and will identify and make arrangements with their practicum placement site.
 (Prerequisites: MFPSY5511, MFPSY5512, MFPSY5513, MFPSY5514, MFPSY5517)3

-1097863MFPSY5542Practicum IIStudents must spend 5-10 hours in a counseling setting, providing counseling services to actual clients.
+1097863MFPSY5542Practicum IIStudents must spend 5-10 hours each week in a counseling setting, providing counseling services to actual clients.
 This must be done under the supervision of an individual licensed at the supervisory level for Texas LPC or LMFT state licensure (or the equivalent).
 (Prerequisites: MFPSY5541).3

-1097887MFPSY5543Practicum IIIStudents must spend 5-10 hours in a counseling setting, providing counseling services to actual clients.
+1097887MFPSY5543Practicum IIIStudents must spend 5-10 hours each week in a counseling setting, providing counseling services to actual clients.
 This must be done under the supervision of an individual licensed at the supervisory level for Texas LPC or LMFT state licensure (or the equivalent).
 (Prerequisites: MFPSY5542).3

 1794056MFPSY5554Advance Couples Counseling IThis course introduces students to advanced counseling techniques and methods used in helping couples manage marital conflicts, deepen their friendships, and increase intimacy based on the Sound Relationship House Theory.
 Various marital assessments and interventions will also be explored.
 Students will have an opportunity to earn Level One Gottman Certification at the conclusion of this course.
 This course has a prerequisite MFPSY5514 Premarital and Marriage Counseling Note: This course will be taught June 4-5, 2021.1